 Get a flexible second job

-One of the more difficult solutions but given some time and effort has the possibility of being very lucrative.
+One of the more difficult solutions but given some time and effort, has the possibility of being very lucrative.
 Giving lessons in anything is a business in itself, and you’ll need to find clients for lessons just as you need to find clients to record and produce.
 Finding people is a lot harder than making a website and saying you’re a teacher.
 Like with recording, word of mouth is always the best way to find students.
 Do you have any friends or family that are looking to learn guitar?
 Offer lessons at a discounted rate to start.
-Put up advertisements, flyers, and post on social media.
-Getting started giving lessons is difficult and a long process that takes commitment and persistence but if you’re able to stick it out you are on your way to a steady stream of income that many find to be rewarding and still allows you to stay within music.
+Put up advertisements and flyers, and post them on social media.
+Getting started by giving lessons is difficult and a long process that takes commitment and persistence, but if you’re able to stick it out, you are on your way to a steady stream of income that many find to be rewarding and still allows you to stay within music.

 Write, talk or make videos about audio

 If you had told me even a year ago that I would have an audio blog, I would have told you that you’re crazy.
 Writing essays and research papers for fun?
 Get out of here.
 Well, since posting “Things I wish I learned sooner about audio engineering” to Reddit and receiving a great response, I’ve found immense joy and fulfillment in learning and writing about the many different facets of audio.
 I only write about what interests me and things I think would be helpful to other engineers.
 This gives me the opportunity to learn more about things that I like which helps not only me but also other people.

 It also turns out I am pretty decent at writing, and other people (surprisingly) enjoy reading what I have to say.
 Now I’m not making any money on this website now, but there’s always a possibility of that happening in the future.
 This is the life of a musician, spreading yourself out, throwing a lot of darts at the wall, and hoping one sticks.
 That’s what this whole list is about.
 These are just a few darts, but the more you throw, the greater chance you have at hitting the bullseye.